JoeFu/alportal-document/docs/version-control/README.md

 Exercise reasonable judgement here.

 Branches should be named sensibly.
-For large features / feature specific branches, they should be named in the form `xxx-some-description` where `xxx` is the Github issue number.
+For large features / feature specific branches, they should be named in the form `xxx-some-description` where `xxx` is the GitHub issue number.
 For non-feature specific branches, the branch should be named sensible so that it is easy to discern its purpose.

 If you are experimenting with things and require a branch to store your progress, it is preferable to name the branch with the format `<your-initials>/some-description`.
 This ensures that it is clear who the branch belongs to, and who ask should it become stale.